 7. Establish a Unique Brand

 It’s important to create a unique brand so that users or potential clients can easily recognize you.
 Plastering your website URL in your email signature, mobile messages, and other accounts can help.
+Making a unique signature is a stamp of quality, and not that hard of a task if you utilize a proper signature creator to spread the word.
 By mass distributing your website URL, the chances of people clicking on it also increase, increasing your website traffic.